JHarrisonEcoEvo/nextflow_workflows/README.md

 }
 Or, run the nextflow using the 'with-singularity' flag and the path to the image.

+CONFIG:

+I have provided an example Teton config file that uses the Slurm executor and has some boilerplate options.
+If one runs a big job on Teton then wrap the Nextflow submission into a slurm script.
+Otherwise, the login node might get bogged down because Nextflow will ask rather a lot of slurm with all the file handling and job scheduling.
 WORKFLOWS:

 se_demux_to_bam_bai_denovo - Takes single-end Illumina reads, makes a de novo reference, and aligns samples to those reads.
 Bam and bai files are output.